Jimmy Lake wins Washington debut, Huskies top Beavers 27-21 - WHIZ News

+SEATTLE (AP) — Jimmy Lake’s voice didn’t finally start to fail until the postgame celebration in the locker room.

+It wasn’t prettiest debut, but Lake was a winner in his first game as Washington’s coach after the Huskies held off Oregon State 27-21 on Saturday night.

-SEATTLE (AP) — Sean McGrew rushed for 91 yards and a touchdown, Dylan Morris added a 1-yard TD plunge, and Washington opened the Jimmy Lake era as head coach with a 27-21 win over Oregon State on Saturday night.
+Sean McGrew rushed for 91 yards and a touchdown, Dylan Morris added a 1-yard TD plunge, and the Huskies won their ninth straight over the Beavers.

+“That was a joyous locker room right there.
+That’s where I probably lost my voice was right there,” Lake said.
+“I’m just so proud of those guys for not flinching during this tumultuous time.”

 McGrew was part of a multifaceted rushing attack by Washington (1-0 Pac-12) that rolled up 267 yards rushing.
 McGrew had just nine carries and scored on a 21-yard run.
 Kamari Pleasant added 61 yards and a 15-yard TD.
 Richard Newton ran for 15 carries for 41 yards.

+“You all got to see a little bit of it tonight, or a lot of it tonight,” McGrew said.
+“And hopefully there is a lot of it more to come the rest of the season.”

-Lake won his debut taking over for Chris Petersen, who stepped away from coaching after last season.
+Lake took charge at Washington after Chris Petersen stepped away from coaching after last season.
 The debut was delayed after last week’s game at California was canceled due to COVID-19 concerns with the Golden Bears.

 Peyton Henry kicked a 23-yard field goal with 1:45 left, the only points scored in the second half by either team.